smartcat-labs/ranger-demo/blog/integration-tests-with-ranger.md

 Now that we are familiar with the basic building blocks for Ranger library, let's try it out with a real world example.

-I worked on a IoT application that collects measurements from bunch of sensors and provides analytics and alerting based on the stored data.
-And there was a database query for fetching the newest `n` results for a particular user and sensor.
-MongoDB was used for storage.
+I used to work on a IoT application that collects measurements from bunch of sensors and provides analytics and alerting based on the stored data.
+Application was querying MongoDB (which was used for storage), fetching the newest `n` results for a particular user and sensor.
 So I had the mongodb query that looks something like this:

 ```mongo
 db.measurements.find( { owner : ?,  sensor : ?}).sort( { created : -1 }).limit(50);